In this article

 Loyalty benefits

-Is it better to have cash back or miles?
+Is it better to earn cashback or miles?

-Ramp is a corporate card that offers 1.5% cash back on purchases.
-As an all-in-one corporate card and spend management platform, Ramp is designed to simplify your company’s financial operations, providing a seamless way to manage expenses and optimize savings.
+Ramp is an all-in-one corporate card and expense management platform designed to simplify your company’s financial operations.
+By providing easy-to-use cards, spend limits, approval flows, vendor payments, and more, Ramp creates a seamless way to manage expenses and optimize savings.

 Some of Ramp’s features include:

-• Cash back: Ramp earns you 1.5% cash back on purchases, directly contributing to your bottom line and offering immediate value back on your spending.
+• Savings and rewards: Ramp customers save an average of 5% each year, directly contributing to your bottom line and offering immediate value

-• Simplified expense management: Ramp's platform integrates with your existing accounting software, making it easier to track expenses, categorize spending, and automate reports, reducing administrative workload and the risk of human error.
+• Simplified expense management: Ramp's platform integrates with your existing accounting software, making it easier to track expenses, categorize spending, and automate reports, reducing administrative workload and human error

 Try Ramp for free